 Woodward Girls in Service

-Woodward’s Mission Statement states that the School seeks students “who are committed to advancing their educations and lives, as well as the lives of others, through hard work, high standards and service.
+Woodward seeks students “who are committed to advancing their educations and lives, as well as the lives of others, through hard work, high standards and service.
 Woodward students are expected to be thoughtful, compassionate and conscientious members of their communities.”
-The Susan Taylor King Award is presented annually on Recognition Day to students who have exemplified the standard set by the School’s mission, through acts of service to school and community.
-The award is named after Susan King Taylor, a former slave, who became famous for her volunteer service during the Civil War.
+The Susie King Taylor Award is presented annually on Recognition Day to students who have exemplified this standard, through acts of service to school and community.
+The Award is named after Susie Taylor, who became famous for her volunteer service during the Civil War.
 She escaped from slavery at the age of 12 and was teaching freedmen by the time she was 16.
 During the war, Taylor met Clara Barton, founder of the American Red Cross, who inspired her.
 Taylor volunteered as a nurse and launderer for Black Civil War troops as she traveled with her husband's unit, the 33rd United States Colored Troops.
 She formed the Boston Branch of the Women's Relief Corps after the war.
 Her memoirs, published in 1902, became the only written record of Black volunteer nurses in the Civil War.
 She was a women in service to others, and a model for Woodward girls.